 Just a few miles off the mainland, you'll discover Mississippi's treasured barrier islands: Ship, Cat, Round, Horn, and Petit Bois.
-Forming part of Gulf Islands National Seashore, these islands, with pristine gulf water and sparkling-white beaches, are known for their remoteness.
+Forming part of Gulf Islands National Seashore, these islands, with pristine Gulf of Mexico water and sparkling-white beaches, are known for their remoteness.

 Let us help you book your next trip to the Barrier Islands.